Reconstructing Metonic 19‑year Lunar Cycles

-This book (ISBN 9789090324678), available via this website, explains, by following the mainstream of the history of the computus paschalis developed from early in the third century for the purpose of determining (Alexandrian or Julian calendar) dates of Paschal Sunday which rised shortly after AD 250 in Alexandria (Egypt) to ultimately (in AD 1582, turning point in the history of chronology) flow into a modern way of determining (Gregorian calendar) dates of Easter, how of old dates of Paschal Sunday depend on phases of the moon and, on the basis of NASA’s Six Millennium Catalog of Phases of the Moon, how recently both lost Metonic 19‑year lunar cycles constructed in Alexandria before the first council of Nicaea (in AD 325, turning point in the history of Christianity) were reconstructed.
+This book (ISBN 9789090324678), available via this website, explains, by following the mainstream of the history of the computus paschalis developed from early in the third century for the purpose of determining (Alexandrian or Julian calendar) dates of Paschal Sunday which rised shortly after AD 250 in Alexandria (Egypt) to ultimately in AD 1582 (turning point in the history of chronology) flow into a more realistic method for determining (Gregorian calendar) dates of Easter, how at the time dates of Paschal Sunday depended on phases of the moon and how recently both lost Metonic 19‑year lunar cycles constructed in Alexandria before the council of Nicaea in AD 325 (turning point in the history of Christianity) were reconstructed on the basis of NASA’s Six Millennium Catalog of Phases of the Moon.

 This groundbreaking book on early Alexandrian Paschal reckoning is available at www.boekenbestellen.nl (delivery time for Europe is 3 to 7 days).